LogtalkDotOrg/logtalk-for-vscode/README.md

 These commands are only available when Jupytext 1.16.7 or a later version is installed.
 See also the "logtalk.jupytext.path" setting below.

-#### Integrated terminal process commands
+#### Make commands

-These commands don't depend on the directory of a file selected by right-clicking in a workspace file or in an active editor window but only on the Logtalk process running in the integrated terminal.
-They can be triggered from the editor/context menu via right-click in the editor area or from the command palette.
+These commands are available from the "Make" sub-menu.
+They can be triggered from the explorer and editor context menus via right-click in the editor area or from the command palette.

 |          Command | Description                                                |
 | ---------------: | :--------------------------------------------------------- |